R-js/blasjs/README.md

 * Level 1: all vector-vector operations implemented.
 * Level 2: all vector-matrix operations implemented.
 * Level 3: all matrix-matrix operations implemented.
-* Helper functions to easye the porting of FORTRAN BLAS usage to Javascript.
+* Helper functions to ease the porting of FORTRAN BLAS usage to Javascript.

 #### Node and Web

-The library js file is an agnostic UMD library, it can be used in a web client as-well as in a server side node environment.
+The resulting bundled `blasjs` file is an agnostic UMD library, it can be used in a web client as-well as in a server side node environment.

 ## Installation